tymyrddin/purple/source/docs/risk-management/to-operations.md

 With NIS2: critical assets identified in the exercises map to the Article 21 risk analysis requirement.
 The risk assessment supports the "appropriate and proportionate" standard for security measures.
 Treatment plans address the mandatory security measures.
 The register demonstrates systematic risk management to supervisory authorities.

-With incident response: known risks should have documented response procedures.
-When an incident occurs in a risk category that was assessed and given a treatment plan, the response should be faster and more effective than if the risk had not been thought through.
+With incident response: known risks benefit from documented response procedures.
+When an incident occurs in a risk category that was assessed and given a treatment plan, the response is likely to be faster and more effective than if the risk had not been thought through.
 When an incident reveals a risk that was not in the register, that gap is a finding that requires both an incident response and a risk register update.

 With business continuity: asset dependencies identified in the exercises inform continuity plans.
 Impact assessments determine recovery priorities.
 The register identifies single points of failure that continuity planning needs to address.
-These connections mean that risk management and continuity planning should be coordinated, not run as parallel exercises that duplicate effort and sometimes produce inconsistent conclusions.
+These connections mean that risk management and continuity planning are most useful when coordinated, not run as parallel exercises that duplicate effort and sometimes produce inconsistent conclusions.

 ## Maturity as a realistic trajectory